Religion in San Marino

-According to the International Religious Freedom Report 2005 of the Bureau of Democracy, Human Rights, and Labor, there is harmonious relationship among all religious groups and the government strives to "protect this right in full and does not tolerate its abuse, either by governmental or private actors".
+According to a 2021 report on religious freedom in the country, the population is 91.5% Christian, 5.6% agnostic, 1.9% atheist, and 1% 'other'.

+The country does not provide exact statistics of the religious affiliations of its people.
+However, in the early 2000s, it was inferred that at least 95% of the people were Roman Catholics, as in Italy, but with a historical Jewish and Protestant minority.

+Estimates in 2020 suggested that 85.45% of the population were Catholic, while 6% belonged to other Christian denominations, 1% were Baha'i and 7.56% had no religion; there were also approximately 10 Muslims in the country.

+San Marino's schools are all public and must offer Catholic-based religious education; there are no private religious schools.

 The oath of loyalty as prescribed in 1903 demanded that it is to be sworn on the "Holy Gospel".
 Those rules were changed in 1993 to give Parliamentarians the choice to replace the phrase of "Holy Gospel" to "on my honor".
 This legal "formulation" has been upheld by the European Court of Human Rights (ECHR).
-The traditional formulation is still mandatory for other offices like that of the Captain regent and government minister.
+The traditional formulation was still mandatory in 2006 for other offices like that of the Captain regent and government minister.